nxltm/rotv/README.md

 Around June that year, I watched a RossDraws video on YouTube.
 Right there and then, I felt compelled to create my own fictional world; a chance to curate such a vivid, imaginary place as an escape from reality and when life generally went tough, especially right during the pandemic...besides jumping from platform to platform and consuming content while alone at home.

-One day dad and I were discussing our favorite childhood shows and films, including One Punch Man, I proposed to him about this weird character idea I had.
+One day, Dad and I were discussing our favorite childhood shows and films, including One Punch Man, I proposed to him about this weird character idea I had.
 We settled on a sci-fi universe since we both liked StarCraft; Dad had finished both games when I was still a kid.

 Eventually we started discussing and brainstorming more and more, often over coffee while playing Pokémon Go, and the highlight definitely wasn't the triple-shot of Chocolate Ice-Blended Frappe I always ordered at Starbucks, even during my internship mentoring sessions at my final year of polytechnic.